SchmidtRichard/React.js/README.md

 import Card from "./Card";
 import contacts from "../contacts";

-//Function to crate a new card component function createCard(contact){
+//Function to create a new card component function createCard(contact){
   return (
     <Card